spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/payment-methods/direct-debit-example-implementation/implement-direct-debit-in-zed.md

 Information is available here: `/payment-methods/sales/list?id-sales-order=1`

-### Integrating the Direct Debit Method into the checkout
+### Integrate the Direct Debit method into the checkout

-To integrate the Direct Debit method into the checkout, implement these 3 plugins:
+To integrate the Direct Debit method into the checkout, implement these plugins:
 * `PaymentMethodsDirectDebitCheckoutPreConditionPlugin`
 * `PaymentMethodsDirectDebitCheckoutDoSaveOrderPlugin`
 * `PaymentMethodsDirectDebitCheckoutPostSavePlugin`